Economics Speaker, Author of The Great Degeneration

 Riffing on everything from the strengths and limitation of American global power, the costs and benefits of economic globalization and the interface between finance and politics, Niall Ferguson's themes have urgent relevance to the present as well as the past.
 He is truly a modern historian, using the information of the past to try and navigate the fog of the future.
-Ferguson's book, The Ascent of Money: A Financial History of the World is an international bestseller and the basis for a multi-part PBS television documentary.
+He is a Senior Fellow at the Hoover Institution, Stanford University, and a Visiting Professor at Tsinghua University in Beijing.

-A prolific commentator on contemporary politics and economics, Niall Ferguson writes and reviews regularly for the British and American press.
-He is a contributing editor for the Financial Times and a regular contributor to Newsweek.
+A prolific commentator on contemporary politics and economics, Ferguson writes and reviews regularly for the British and American press, including The Boston Globe and a weekly column in London's Sunday Times.
 In 2004 TIME Magazine named him as one of the world's hundred most influential people.
-Ferguson is a regular contributor to television and radio on both sides of the Atlantic.
-In 2003 he wrote and presented a six-part history of the British Empire for Channel 4, the UK terrestrial broadcaster.
+He is a regular contributor to television and radio on both sides of the Atlantic.
+His many prizes and awards include the Benjamin Franklin Prize for Public Service (2010), the Hayek Prize for Lifetime Achievement (2012), and the Ludwig Erhard Prize for Economic Journalism (2013).
+He is also the founder and Managing Director of Greenmantle LLC, a Cambridge-based advisory firm.

 Niall Ferguson Speech Topics